Yum cha: History

 In the early 800s, the etiquette as well as manners of the tea ceremony were already established in the Pure Rules of Huaihai (百丈清規) by the Tang dynasty Zen master Baizhang Huaihai (百丈懷海) (749–814) as well as its transmission to Japan in 1103 in the Zenen Shingi(禅苑清規).
 It is evident that, along with tea, simple nuts and sweets were mainly used as accompaniments to tea, marking the prototype of modern tea-drinking customs which had already been completed.
 Furthermore, these practices spread as tea-drinking customs in Japan by the early 1100s.

 The history of the tradition can also be traced back to the period of the Chinese Xianfeng Emperor, who first referred to establishments serving tea as yi li guan (一釐館, "1 cent house").
-These offered a place for people to sociality, which became known as cha waa (茶話, "tea talk").
+These offered a place for people to socialize, which became known as cha waa (茶話, "tea talk").
 These tea houses grew to become their own type of restaurant and the visits became known as yum cha.